 Deliberately cinematic, Gosselin's photography reveals friends in the act of escaping from their regular lives into newly enticing and perilous modes of existence, ever in search of the persistent though elusive idea of freedom.

-The edition has been sold out since 2013 but due to demand, we are making a very limited number of pristine First Edition copies from our archive available to collectors.
+This edition has been sold out since 2013 but due to demand, we are releasing the final 10 copies of the original books from our archives to make them available to collectors.
 These will be the final copies available and there will be no further editions.

 460 numbered copies 96 pages, 75 colour plates 21.0 cm x 26.0 cm Hot foil embossed printed textured hardcover Offset printing Éditions du LIC 2013 ISBN 978-82-999067-7-7